alexgeorgousis/dotfiles/README.md

 so I've installed it manually under ~/.cli/bin.

 TODO: How to make a config file or directory OS-specific

 TODO: How to turn a config file into a template

+TODO: How to edit a template (and apply the changes)

 ## iTerm2
 ### Clear Buffer keybind